Pinokyo/TCP/README.md

 # TCP
-Example of data transmission with TCP
+- This is an example of data transmission with TCP.
 I tried transferring images with tcp in this code sample.